AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 4. **`remove-from-team` command might be long** we acknowledge that the command word might be long however for clarity reasons we decided to keep as such.
 5. **`add` command allows for duplicate phone number, email address, home address and GitHub username** as it is possible that multiple employees in the company share the same phone number (department phone number), home address (living together), email address (shared email address by department), GitHub username (shared GitHub account for open source projects).
 Hence, we allow duplicate entries for these fields.
 6. **`create-team` command does not check for duplicate team names** as it is possible that multiple teams in the company share the same name (e.g. multiple "DevTeam" in different departments).
 Hence, we allow duplicate team names.
+7. **`import` command only supports adding of employees** currently which does not include teams and subteams.
+8. **Subteams are not exported in the data file** currently, only teams and their members are exported.

 --------------------------------------------------------------------------------------------------------------------
 ## Future Enhancements
 1. **Customize command word** Allow users to customize command words to their preference.
 This would resolve the problem where command words might feel too long (e.g remove-from-team command)
-2. **Import feature to support optional features, adding of subteams and team members** Currently, the import feature only supports adding of employees .
-We can enhance it to support adding of teams, subteams and team members as well.
+2. **Import feature to support adding of subteams and team members** Allow users to import not only employees but also teams, subteams and team members from a JSON file.
+3.

 ## Command summary